balukov/e2e-best-practices/README.md

 🔘 App-actions

-App divides to user action parts, imagine how a user can use your app.
+The app divides to user action parts, imagine how a user can use your app.
 Complicate to start, simple to continue.

 <details>
 <summary>Example</summary>